Welcome to Spider Lake Springs Resort.

 A. No. There is a restricted covenant on our title designating our land as a “campground”.
 The Resort is open from April 15 to October 15 every year.
 Owner access is permitted in the off-season, but there is no water available and the maximum allowable stay is 3 consecutive nights.

 A. Everyone is billed the same for maintenance fees each year.
-Annual maintenance fees covering park operating costs is $1,350.00 in 2023.
-These fees cover the operating costs for the park, ie: staff, water, garbage and recycling collection and the electricity to operate the water and sewer pumping stations, pumps that aerate the ponds, electricity to the washrooms and laundry, other buildings, the water slide etc, etc. In 2021, there was a $100.00 increase in our maintenance fees to cover increases in these operating costs.
-Each campsite has an electric meter and is read yearly by park staff.
+These fees cover the operating costs for the park, ie: staff, water, garbage and recycling collection and the electricity to operate the water and sewer pumping stations, pumps that aerate the ponds, electricity to the washrooms and laundry, other buildings, the water slide etc. Each campsite has an electric meter and is read yearly by park staff.

 An invoice for maintenance fees and electricity usage is issued early in January and payable by April 30.
 Fees can be paid by etransfer or cheque with your lot number clearly noted.
 Post dated cheques dated April 30 are also welcomed.
 See explanation below regarding how electricity is calculated and billed.